Yeon22/Yeondo-Eats/README.md

 # YeondoEats

-This is only using html, css healthy food homepage project.
+This is only using html, css and little Javascript healthy food homepage project.

 Mobile first design.